kacperwadecki/kacperwadecki/README.md

 # Welcome to my profile!

 I'm a computer science student with a passion for programming and problem-solving.
-I'm currently studying IT systems engineering at Uniwersytet Warmińsko-Mazurski w Olsztynie.
+I'm currently studying IT systems engineering at Uniwersytet Warmińsko-Mazurski w Olsztynie (Third year) .

 ## Technologies